Reduction Of Share Capital: Section 66 Of Companies Act 2013

 REDUCTION OF CAPITAL UNDER SECTION 242

-Apart from reduction of capital under section 66, there is another circumstance, when share capital can be reduced.
+Apart from reduction of capital under section 66 of Companies Act 2013, there is another circumstance, when share capital can be reduced.
 In the case of oppression and mismanagement, the Tribunal has been given powers under section 242 to pass an order as it thinks fit which may provide for purchase of shares of any members by the company and consequent reduction of the share capital.